erikayi/Python-API-Challenge2/README.md

 # Python API Project Work

-Create a weather climate map using python and the RESTful API.
+Create a weather climate map using python and the Web API.